• Skip to primary navigation

 Period 3 starts when the passenger gets into the car and ends when you drop him off.
 Period 1, which has no collision coverage and low liability limits, is when you’re online but have no request.

-Obviously, you’re going to be at most risk during Period 1 since that is where you lack coverage.
+Obviously, you’re going to be at the most risk during Period 1 since that is where you lack coverage.
 This is where rideshare insurance comes in.

 Rideshare insurance covers you during Period 1.
 Some policies will include coverage for Periods 2 and 3 as well.